valancej/documentation/_posts/services/databases/2014-08-28-postgresql.md

   sslmode: disable
 ```

-In your setup commands run the following command to copy the file to its target location.
+In your _Setup Commands_, run the following command to copy the file to its target location.

 ```shell
 cp codeship.database.yml YOUR_DATABASE_YAML_PATH
 ```

-If you don't use Rails and load the `database.yml` file yourself you might see an `PSQL::Error` message stating the raw username `<%= ENV['PG_USER'] %>` instead of the value of the environment variable.
-This is because the `database.yml` example includes ERB syntax.
-You need to load it and run it through ERB before you can use it first.
+If you don't use Rails and load the database.yml file yourself, you might see a PSQL::Error message stating the raw username <%= ENV['PG_USER'] %> instead of the value of the environment variable.
+This is because the database.yml example includes ERB syntax.
+You need to load database.yml, and run it through ERB before you can use it first.

 ```ruby
 # Sample error message